perturber/StableEMRIFisher/README.md

 Calculates stable deltas for an 8th-order central finite-difference derivative and the corresponding Fisher elements for the full 14 dimensional parameter space of the 5PNAAK waveform model in the FastEMRIWaveforms package (https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms).

 ### Installation
 Simply download as a zip file, extract, and run in your favorite FEW environment.
-No build is required*.
+No build is required.

-*Note that the implementation depends on dense-stepping trajectories.
-One must tweak FEW to set a sufficient dense-step size.
-Results here used step size dt = 3000 sec, by recompiling FEW after replacing the file /FastEMRIWaveforms/src/Inspiral.cc to the one provided in this repository (``Inspiral.cc``).

 `FisherCalculator.py` contains the class definition, supporting function definitions, and imports.

-`FisherCalculator_Example.ipynb` runs through a simple example of using the Fisher class.
+`FisherCalculator_Example.ipynb` provides a simple usage example.

 # Processing the data